 The preparation of the financial statements requires management to make estimates and assumptions that have an effect on the application of the accounting policies and on the reported amounts of assets, liabilities, revenues and expenses.
 Changes in accounting estimates are reported in the period of the change in estimate.

-- u.
-Changes in accounting policies initial application of new financial reporting and accounting standards and amendments to existing financial reporting and accounting standards: - 1.
-Amendments to IFRS 9, IFRS 7, IFRS 16, IFRS 4 and IAS 39 regarding the IBOR reform:
+u.
+Changes in accounting policies - initial application of new financial reporting and accounting standards and amendments to existing financial reporting and accounting standards: